karki011/CourseMaterial/resources/java/methods.markdown

 ## Parameters

-Below, we have a method called `SendEmail`.
+Below, we have a method called `sendEmail`.
 The return type is `boolean`, in this case, if the email sent with success.
 The method has one parameter: `String emailAddress`.

 ```java
 public boolean sendEmail(String emailAddress)